 Foster a sense of collaboration rather than competition.
 A family is a team and an organization.
 Teach your children how to help and support each.
 Show your children how each one of them has his or her own strengths and how their differences contribute to helping build a stronger family.
 For example, having a sense of humour helps everyone laugh, while someone else is very good at locating lost items.

 3. PARENTS ARE TRAINERS

-Give energy to positive interactions between your children, feed and reinforce positive and co-operative behaviours rather than resorting to punishment for bad behaviour.
+Give energy to positive interactions between your children, and feed and reinforce positive and cooperative behaviours rather than resort to punishment for bad behaviour.
 Make this a habit.
 Use reinforcing positive behaviours to actually reduce unwanted behaviours.
-Remember parents your are your child’s primary model of how to behave.
+Remember parents are your child’s primary model of how to behave.

 5. LOOK AT YOURSELF

 Do your own work.
 Sometimes parents might not realize that they may be treating their children differently, similar to ways that they experienced childhood themselves.
 Unaware of their own childhood patterns, they may be repeating patterns.
 Therapy is like caring for your car or your home with tune-ups and routine maintenance.

 6. TO EACH, THEIR OWN